mcp292/INF502/Assignment2.md

 4. Report your experience of making this submission, including the steps followed, commands used, and hurdles faced (within the file you created for the **Part 1**.
 ```
+1. Fork repo through the web UI.

+2. Clone repo in terminal.

+3. Make file according to spec in students/

+4. Commit and push changes.

+5. Pull request.
+This is where I had issues.
+I couldn't find any good docs on it.
+I found githubs docs messy and disorganized.
+It had me follow bunch of links to what seemed to be unfinished documents.
+Conceptually I understand a pull request.
+I'm telling you hey I mad a change, pull it down.
+But when I went to your repo to initiate it, I could not proceed.
+I hit the Slack and Tosin mentioned I had to be in my own repo.
+It worked.
+Not that intuitive but I'm still thinking it through.
+I would think I go to your repo to make the request but I guess it's simpler this way.
 ```